-Back in October (after over a year of saving), I finally visited Japan with my boyfriend, Jesse and two of our friends, Charlotte and Matt.
+Back in October (after over a year of saving), I finally visited Japan with my boyfriend, Jesse and two of our friends, Charlie and Matt.
 We went for two weeks and it was such an incredible experience that I’ve been so eager to share.
 This blog series is long overdue; it’s been around three months since we came back but sometimes life takes over, I already feel like I need another holiday now.

 As any trip begins, we had to get there first; we flew from Birmingham International Airport to Kansai International Airport with KLM Airlines, changing over in Amsterdam on the way.
 The journey was around 14 hours altogether with the change-over, the longest plane journey I’d ever been on.
 I’d definitely recommend KLM as an airline; the plane was as comfortable as it could be, the staff were all polite and helpful and although people famously slate aeroplane food, I genuinely really enjoyed all of the meals we were given throughout the flight.